When Your Parent Can't Live Alone Anymore: The Essential Family Guide

 Recognizing the signs your parent can't live alone

-Being able to identify when a parent needs additional support is crucial.
-Specific changes in their daily habits and behaviors often signal that living alone may no longer be safe or practical for them.
+Spotting when a parent needs support matters.
+Changes in daily habits and behaviors usually signal that living alone has become unsafe or impractical.

 1. Changes in hygiene and grooming